-The unfailing tradition at GROVEWELL is that all international assignee coaching and training includes ample attention to the spouse or partner, whether female or male.
-Our coaching workshops always include sections devoted to the spouse.
+The tradition at GROVEWELL is that all expatriate coaching includes ample attention to the spouse or partner, whether female or male.
 We pay special attention to the characteristic challenges of non-employed spouses, and to their strategies for adaptation and eventual satisfaction with living abroad.

-In addition to these spouse-oriented portions of our standard family workshops, we also provide, on request, supportive services solely for spouses and partners as individuals, or in small groups.
-These training, coaching, or mentoring services are specially tailored for the particular individual, small group, or situation in question.
+In addition to these spouse-oriented portions of our standard family coaching workshops, we also provide, when requested, supportive services solely for a spouse or partner.
+These coaching or mentoring services are tailored for the particular individual and situation in question.